What Price Can I Get for Scrapping My Car?

 Here at Scrap Car Comparison, we are regularly asked about how our prices are calculated and our customers are often surprised to find that it can rely heavily on the national car scrap value.
 With international factors to consider, such as international trade agreements, flux in the financial sector, socioeconomic movements and sudden changes in demand, there are a lot of elements that impact the car scrap value in metal.
-It’s for this reason that we have created this page, to keep you up to date with your car’s scrap value, as well as let you know why it might have changed.
+It’s for this reason that we have created this page, to keep you up to date with how much your car’s scrap value has fluctuated, as well as let you know why it might have changed.
 All of which is useful for when you are looking to scrap your car.

 Car Scrap Value Tracker

-Each month we aim to provide a UK average scrap price, so that you can see the current national car scrap value for yourself.
-These figures are regularly calculated using estimated national averages and data collected from our national network of authorised treatment facilities and scrap car collectors.
-The tracker was last updated 19/10/2016.
+Each month we aim to provide a UK average scrap car price, so that you can see the current national car scrap value for yourself.
+These figures are regularly calculated using estimated national averages and data collected from our national network of local scrap car collectors across the UK.

 You may be wondering how the prices of scrap cars are decided?
-Well the weight of your car is the main indication; The heavier the vehicle, the more scrap value it has.
-When the vehicle has come to the end of its life, it will finally be crushed and the metal it is made from will be recycled and used again, in vehicles or other products.
+Well, the weight of your car is the main indication: the heavier the vehicle, the more scrap value it has.
+When a vehicle has come to the end of its life, it will eventually be crushed and the metal it is made from will be recycled and used again, in vehicles or other products.

-There are however other factors that can effect a vehicles value, such as certain makes, models or engines that are considered to be worth more.
-Some collectors will be willing to offer a higher price for specific vehicles, other than the usual scrap metal value per tonne, which is usually when they know that they can make more profit out of recycling your vehicle.
+There are however other factors that can affect how much your vehicle is worth, such as certain makes, models or engines that are considered to be worth more.
+Some collectors will be willing to offer a higher price than the market scrap metal value for specific vehicles.
+This is usually when they know that they can make more profit out of recycling your vehicle.
 This is where we help you the most, comparing offers from scrap buyers who will give you a variety of prices depending on your specific car.
-However, we don’t simply give you the highest price, we also help you to work out the best value buyer, helping you to sell your vehicles to buyers with reliable and convenient collection, ensuring everything goes smoothly.
+However, we don’t simply give you the highest price for your scrap car, we also help you to work out the best value buyer.
+We’ll help you to sell your vehicle to buyers with reliable and convenient collection, ensuring everything goes smoothly.
 If you’re looking to sell a damaged car or sell a car without an MOT then your vehicle may be eligible for salvage pricing and fetch a higher price.

 The UK Cash Ban: Scrap Metal Dealers Act 2013